shevaroller/CMPUT404-assignment-css-hell/README.md

  - images blended into through box shadow and decreased opacity
  - styled links, horizontal lines, and other elements to nicely fit into the overall style

+Firefox previews are available in the `screenshots` folder

 License/Copyright
 =================